Complaints against Immigration Advisers Authority staff

 A complaint may be received verbally or in writing.
 If it is received verbally, details of the problem will be recorded by the manager.

-A person wishing to make a complaint should email the Authority at email@example.com and indicate the nature of their complaint and who it is about.
+A person wishing to make a complaint should contact the Authority and indicate the nature of their complaint and who it is about.

 The manager will send a complaint acknowledgement letter within 24 hours of receiving the complaint.